2018ik/2018ik.github.io/_wiki/everyday_prayers.markdown

 As the law of the Spirit of life, cause me to live and walk according to the spirit today

 Lord, for the benefit of the ministry of Christ, give me the necessary experiences

+Make us ministers of the new covenant

+Make me a blessing to [insert locality here]